cloud-elements/devportal/docs/products/formulas/index.md

 View the [Formulas API Documentation](api-documentation.html) to see all of the available endpoints currently supported.

-View the [Using Javascript in Formulas Documentation](javascript-engine.html) to see some examples of
+View the [Javascript in Formulas Documentation](javascript-engine.html) to see some examples of